8+ Popular Magento Alternatives & Competitors in 2023

 - Jargon: The user interface is packed with complicated terminology, which can be confusing for beginners.

-- Ease of use: Its advanced features may be a bit difficult getting used to.
+- Ease of use: Its advanced features may be a bit difficult to get used to.

 - The Standard plan: $29.95 per month - Sell online via your stunning online shop